Survey Procedures In Dentistry

 National pathfinder survey is suitable for collection of data for planning as well as monitoring the services in all countries whatsoever be the level of disease, availability of resources or complexity of services.

-Pathfinder survey is suitable for obtaining following information:
+Path finder survey is suitable for obtaining the following information:

-- Overall prevalence of common oral diseases and condition affecting population.
+- Overall prevalence of common oral diseases and conditions affecting the population.

 - Variation in disease level, severity and need of treatment in subgroups of population.
 This enable group in special need of services to be identified.